TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 When processing data of any form, we are concerned with the data’s quality.
 Higher quality data may lead to a more thorough analysis and better user experience, but also demand higher memory and computing requirements.

-With audio, we are concerned with two dimensions of quality: sampling (time) and quantisation (bitdepth).
+With audio, we are concerned with two dimensions of quality: sampling (time) and quantisation (bit depth).

 ### Sampling